into the deep

-Into the Deep will introduce visitors to the similar properties between glass and water, taking them on a journey through the wide possibilities of glass and the beauty of marine life.
+Into the Deep introduced visitors to the similar properties between glass and water, taking them on a journey through the wide possibilities of glass and the beauty of marine life.

-The pieces in the exhibition reflect the movements, textures, shapes, and colors associated with being underwater through the medium of glass.
-"By creating artwork inspired by the ocean, each artist has captured both the fragile beauty of the marine environments and the delicate nature of glass,” shares Into the Deep curator, Katie Buckingham.
+The pieces in the exhibition reflected the movements, textures, shapes, and colors associated with being underwater through the medium of glass.
+"By creating artwork inspired by the ocean, each artist has captured both the fragile beauty of the marine environments and the delicate nature of glass,” shared Into the Deep curator, Katie Buckingham.

-Into the Deep includes more than 55 pieces, 15 of which were made in the Museum of Glass Hot Shop.
-Alfredo Barbini, Dale Chihuly, Shayna Leib, Kelly O’Dell, Kait Rhoads, Raven Skyriver, and Hiroshi Yamano are amongst the 16 national and international artists featured in the exhibition.
-Three digital tours, using STQRY QR codes, will accompany the exhibition.
-The first, written by University of Washington, Tacoma, (UWT) professor and biologist Bonnie Becker, will offer a scientific supplement to the artwork in Into the Deep.
-The second will detail how specific pieces in the exhibition were made.
-The third will provide information about each featured artist and their personal connection with the ocean.
+Into the Deep included more than 55 pieces, 15 of which were made at Museum of Glass.
+Alfredo Barbini, Dale Chihuly, Shayna Leib, Kelly O’Dell, Kait Rhoads, Raven Skyriver, and Hiroshi Yamano were among the 16 national and international artists featured in the exhibition.
+Three digital tours, using STQRY QR codes, accompaned the exhibition.

 Organized by Museum of Glass.
 Sponsored by KUOW FM.